r12esh/android-tic-tac-toe/README.md

 ## How to Make your Own Version

-1.Open an Empty activity Android Studio Project and give any name (TicTacToe in my case) 2.After all the sync has Completed Go to "C:\Users\Admin\AndroidStudioProjects\TicTacToe\app\src\main\res\drawable" and Paste the Resources You will need
+1.Open an Empty activity Android Studio Project and give any name (TicTacToe in my case).
+2.After all the sync has Completed Go to "C:\Users\Admin\AndroidStudioProjects\TicTacToe\app\src\main\res\drawable" and Paste the Resources You will need.
-3.Refer MainActivity.java for the logic
+3.Refer MainActivity.java for the logic.
-4.Refer AndroidManifest.xml for the posotioning of the images 5.Bundle the project into .apk
+4.Refer AndroidManifest.xml for the posotioning of the images.
+5.Bundle the project into .apk..

 And you're done !